Tovačov: History

 The first written mention of Tovačov is from 1203.
-Shortly after its founding, it became an important crossroads of trade routes leading along the rivers.
+Shortly after its founding, it became an important crossroads of trade routes leading along the local rivers.
 The most notable owners of the Tovačov estate were the Cimburk family (1349–1502), the Pernštejn family (1503–1597), the Salm family (1600–1715), and the Küenburg family (1763–1887).

 The first ponds were founded here in 1464 by Jan Tovačovský of Cimburk.
 During the rule of the Pernštejns, another ponds were founded.
 The ponds were damaged in the Thirty Years' War and abolished in the 18th century.
 They were partially renewed after World War II.

 Tovačov is the site of a minor battle in the Austro-Prussian War.
 On 16 July 1866, the Prussians defeated the Austrians in the Battle of Tobitschau.

 Transport

 Tovačov is the start of a short railway line to Chropyně.
 Trains run on it only on weekends during the summer season.